How to Sharpen Chainsaw Chain with File: A Simple All-in-One Guide

 There are two caps to locate: one for bar oil and one for fuel.
 Without fuel, of course, the saw won’t run, and without oil, the bar and chain can quickly wear down.

 Other important parts include the recoil starter, which you’ll pull to start the engine; the on/off switch to power the unit; the trigger, which engages the blade; and the choke, which helps you cold-start the saw by pulling it out and popping it back in.
+Bar length and chain setup vary between different chainsaw sizes, so it’s worth checking your owner’s manual before carrying out maintenance or replacing parts.

 When you’re ready to start the chainsaw, follow this sequence: